 Choosing the right middle school for your children can prove to be a daunting task.
 Middle school is when children start to flex their growing independence.
 This is a critical transition period for students.
 As they assert their independence, their responsibilities increase, they attend multiple classes and their academic performance are closely monitored and graded.
 Schools focus on preparing them for the more rigorous academic grind in high school.

-Brooks Wester Middle School performed excellent to earn a State accountability rating of A (90-100) based on three domains: student achievement, school progress and closing the gaps.
+James Coble Middle School earned a State accountability rating of B (80-89) based on three domains: student achievement, school progress and closing the gaps.
 Scores are scaled from 0 to 100 to align with letter grades.
-The school scored 92 in student achievement, 91 in school progress and 96 in closing performance gaps.
-It scored 93 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.
+The school scored 80 in student achievement, 85 in school progress and 75 in closing performance gaps.
+It scored 82 overall in post-secondary readiness, a broad term that refers to student preparedness to undertake multiple pathways after graduation, or specifically, their preparedness for college education.

 A distinction designation acknowledges districts and campuses for outstanding achievement based on the outcomes of several performance indicators.
 Distinction designations are awarded for achievement in several areas and are based on performance relative to a group of campuses of similar type, size, grade span, and student demographics.